 As Maryland's public system of higher education, and a recognized leader in national efforts to enhance higher education effectiveness, environmental sustainability, and accountability, the USM has an ongoing commitment-as well as a responsibility-to maintain the highest possible standards of stewardship and accountability.
-This commitment is particularly critical at a time when the financial resources of states, students and their families are constrained, yet the importance of higher education to their future economic and social prosperity has never been greater.
+This commitment is particularly critical at a time when the financial resources of states, students, and their families are constrained, yet the importance of higher education to their future economic and social prosperity has never been greater.
 On issues ranging from improvements in operational efficiency to environmental sustainability to fundraising and accountability, the USM must be prepared to develop and adopt new strategies to manage, build, and leverage the resources entrusted to it if it is to accomplish its goals.

-To carry out its stewardship commitment under the 2020 strategic plan, the USM will focus on four major areas of emphasis:
+To carry out its stewardship commitment under the 2020 strategic plan, the USM will focus on four major areas:

-- 1) Identifying and implementing "the next generation" of initiatives under the System's Efficiency and Effectiveness (E&E) Initiative, - 2) Advancing the USM's role and responsibilities as public corporation, - 3) Assuring the System's commitment to environmental sustainability, and - 4) Building a vibrant culture of philanthropy across the USM institutions and in partnership with its affiliated foundations.
+- Identifying and implementing "the next generation" of initiatives under the system's Effectiveness and Efficiency (E&E) Initiative. - 2) Advancing the USM's role and responsibilities as a public corporation. - 3) Assuring the system's commitment to environmental sustainability. - 4) Building a vibrant culture of philanthropy across USM institutions and in partnership with its affiliated foundations.

-A short discussion of the challenges and issues associated with each of these areas, including possible strategies to be explored in the plan, is presented below.
+Following is a short discussion of the challenges and issues associated with each of these areas, including possible strategies to be explored.